Nutrition

 The Department of Food Science, Nutrition and Health Promotion encourages its students to take advantage of the many experiences offered by the departmental student organizations and teams.
 Clubs are a great way to develop leadership skills and to learn about the various food industries.
 Visit the organizations page to find out more.

-The Department of Food Science, Nutrition and Health Promotion and the Department of Animal and Dairy Sciences offer a Meat Science Certificate for students who wish to specialize in the meat processing industry.
+The Department of Biochemistry, Nutrition and Health Promotin and the Department of Animal and Dairy Sciences offer a Meat Science Endorsement for students who wish to specialize in the meat processing industry.
 The 24 credit hour curriculum equips students to be career-ready professionals with a comprehensive understanding of the industry and a skill-set designed for them to make an immediate impact in meat science government, academic, or industry positions upon graduation.
-View the Undergraduate Catalog for courses.
+More information

 Additional Program Information